clearf/WDI_Homework_Week1_Day5_Stock_Exchange/assignment.md

 * Create an account for client (name, balance).
 * Every client can create multiple portfolios.
 * A client can buy stocks at market rate; these stocks will be added to a portfolio and the purchase amount subtracted from cash.
 (You cannot go to a negative cash balance).

+#add function in portfolio to buy stock
+  -which adds stock to portfolio

 * A client can sell a stock.
 The proceeds go into his account.

+#add function that sells stock

 * List all client portfolios and their values (each portfolio value and sum of portfolio values) and the account balance.
 * List all stocks in a portfolio.
 * List all clients.

 **Note:**

 Each time a portfolio balance is calculated, the program needs to go out to the web and get current stock prices.

 Hint: in your Gemfile, add the yahoofinance gem